 Legend also goes that Song Hui Zong was lascivious, frequently leaving his palace incognito to visit courtesans, the most famous of these being the beauty Li Shishi.
 With history often an imprecise science, though, one that’s unkind to the downtrodden, it might be wise to treat some of the more colorful accusations with skepticism.

 One thing’s for sure, though.
 Of all the terrible Chinese emperors on this list, Song Hui Zong is the only one who paid the full price for his folly.
 He languished for seven years in humiliating imprisonment, before dying miserably away from home.

 Actual name 朱翊鈞 (Zhu Yijun).
 Reigned AD 1572 to AD 1620.

-Were you to pick one defining characteristic of a terrible ruler, what would you choose?
+Were you to pick one defining characteristic of a bad emperor, what would you choose?

 About the Portraits